 - be a section 274 party or a party to the court proceedings – when the local authority has directly referred the application to the Environment Court.

 Applications are assessed every 6 - 8 weeks by an independent advisory panel against set criteria.
-The panel makes recommendations to the Minister for the Environment who makes the final decision on whether to fund an application.
+The panel makes recommendations to the Ministry for the Environment who makes the final decision on whether to fund an application.